nilswilde/nilswilde.github.io/index.md

 ---
 ---

-# nilswilde's Website

-Welcome to the Lab for Interactive Systems and Autonomous Robotics (LISARt).
+# Welcome to the Lab for Interactive Systems and Autonomous Robotics (LISARt).

+We conduct robotics research in planning and navigation, human-robot interaction, multi-robot coordination and multi-objective optimization for robots on the ground, in the air or on the water.

+Our focus is on developing fundamental methods and solution in robot motion planning, informative path planning, scheduling, multi-robot task allocation, dynamic vehicle routing, human-robot interaction, learning from human feedback and human-swarm interaction.
+The various research project contribute towards automated logistics in healthcare and industries, data collection and monitoring for precision agriculture, environmental sciences, forestry and oceanography, as well as intelligent transportation.

 {% include section.html %}